hacks-guide/Guide_Wii/docs/hu_HU/faq.md

 ::: danger

-2 TB-os vagy nagyobb SD-kártyák jelenleg nem léteznek, bárki, aki ilyet próbál eladni neked, megpróbál átverni.
+Listings for SD cards larger than 2TB are almost certainly scams, and would not work on a Wii anyway as it is not compatible with the SDUC standard.

 :::

-SD-kártyák vásárlásakor általában ajánlott, hogy minél drágább és nagyobb kapacitású, annál inkább ragaszkodjon a jól ismert márkákhoz.
-Míg egy általános 2 GB-os SD-kártyát vásárolhatsz, és valószínűleg biztonságban vagy, ugyanez nem mondható el egy 512 GB-os SD-kártyáról.
+When buying SD cards, it is generally recommended that you stick to well-known brands, especially with higher capacity cards.
+You can buy a generic 2GB SD card and it will most likely work as intended, but the same cannot be said for something like a 512GB SD card.
 Az SD-kártyák általános jelenlegi árazása a 256 GB-os és az alatti kártyák esetében 10-35 USD körül van, míg az 512 GB-os kártyák ára 60 USD körül van.
 Ha az Amazonról vásárolsz, győződj meg róla, hogy a kártya vagy `Sold by/Shipped by Amazon` vagy `Sold by [brand], Shipped by Amazon`.
-Légy óvatos, ha az eBay-en vásárolsz merevlemezt.
+Be careful when buying storage on eBay.

 Az általunk ajánlott márkák: